obsproject/obs-studio/docs/sphinx/reference-libobs-callback.rst

 .. function:: void signal_handler_connect_ref(signal_handler_t *handler, const char *signal, signal_callback_t callback, void *data)

-   Connect a callback to a signal on a signal handler, and increments the handler's internal reference counter, preventing it from being destroyed until the signal has been disconnected.
+   Connects a callback to a signal on a signal handler, and increments the handler's internal reference counter, preventing it from being destroyed until the signal has been disconnected.
+Even if the combination of ``signal``, ``callback``, and ``data`` is already connected to the handler, the reference counter is still incremented.

    :param handler:  Signal handler object
+   :param signal:   Name of signal to handle
    :param callback: Signal callback
-   :param data:     Private data passed the callback
+   :param data:     Private data passed to the callback

 ---------------------

 .. function:: void signal_handler_disconnect(signal_handler_t *handler, const char *signal, signal_callback_t callback, void *data)

    Disconnects a callback from a signal on a signal handler.
+Does nothing if the combination of ``signal``, ``callback``, and ``data`` is not yet connected to the handler.

    :param handler:  Signal handler object
+   :param signal:   Name of signal that was handled
    :param callback: Signal callback
-   :param data:     Private data passed the callback
+   :param data:     Private data passed to the callback

    For scripting, use :py:func:`signal_handler_disconnect`.